 electronic evidence that is collected from a wide variety of investigations.

 If the crime is in progress, call 911.
-Otherwise, you can generate a report for Identity Theft online at File A Crime Report or by calling 817-274-4444.
+Otherwise, you can generate a report for Identity Theft by calling 817-274-4444.
 When generating your report, make sure you have all of your documents available so you can include transaction dates, times, locations, and any other pertinent information regarding how your identity was used fraudulently.
 Please save all documents related to your case.
 Your report will be reviewed and if it is determined there is sufficient information available to proceed with an investigation, you will be contacted by an investigator.

 Frequently Asked Questions: